vincenzodibiaggio/testable-drupal/README.md

 Testable Drupal
 ===========

-A simple set of tools and files to make your Drupal Installation a Testable Drupal Installation Based on Behat, Mink and using Selenium2 and Phantomjs, provide a basic structure to integrate with your tests.
+A simple set of tools and files to make your Drupal Installation a Testable Drupal Installation.
+Based on Behat, Mink and using Selenium2 and Phantomjs, provide a basic structure to integrate with your tests.

 At this time "Testable Drupal" has basic tests to verify the operation and to perform a screenshot when required or when a test fail (if you are not using Goutte).